 (Specify number of pets, type(s), breed, maximum adult weight of pets.)

-Unless this box is checked, no smoking is permitted in the Premises.
+Smoking is or is not permitted in the Premises.

 Tenant shall not use, keep, or store on the Premises any dangerous, explosive, toxic or flammable materials, which might increase the probability of fire or damage on the Premises, or which would increase the cost of insuring the Premises, without Landlord’s written consent.